 5 'Financial year' means a period of 12 consecutive months covered by one or more sets of publicly available operating results preceding the date of the proposed payment of dividend or interest.
 For example, where an ADI makes available half-yearly operating results, a financial year will refer to the preceding two publicly available half-yearly operating results for the ADI.

-- (c) indication of significant adverse changes in market pricing of, or trading in, the capital instruments of the ADI or group of which it is a member (including pressures on the ADI to purchase its own capital instruments); and - (d) other significant adverse changes in its capital, whether at Level 1 or Level 2.
+(including pressures on the ADI to purchase its own capital instruments); and

+(d) other significant adverse changes in its capital, whether at Level 1 or Level 2.

 Adjustments and exclusions